universal-ctags/ctags/docs/windows.rst

 - MinGW-w64 http://mingw-w64.sourceforge.net
 - TDM-GCC http://tdm-gcc.tdragon.net

-MinGW started it all, but development stalled a while and no x64 was available.
+MinGW started it all, but development stalled for a while and no x64 was available.
 Then the MinGW-w64 fork emerged.
 It started as a 64-bit compiler, but soon they included both a 32-bit and a 64-bit compiler.
 But the name remained, a bit confusing.
 Another fork of MinGW is TDM-GCC.
 It also provides both 32-bit and 64-bit compilers.
 All have at least GCC 4.8.
 MinGW-w64 appears to be the most used flavor of MinGW at this moment.
-Many well known program the originate from GNU/Linux use MinGW-w64 to compile their Windows port.
+Many well known programs that originate from GNU/Linux use MinGW-w64 to compile their Windows port.

 Building ctags from the command line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~